 \section{Experiments}

-We evaluate how well RGVT generalizes and remains effective across graphs with diverse node and feature spaces.
-After pretraining on a large-scale dataset, we \revised{inference frozen} RGVT to downstream graphs, training only a lightweight predictor with the recurrent depth $L$ chosen by validation accuracy.
-We consider two predictor variants: a linear classifier and a one-hidden-layer \ac{MLP}.
+Our experiments evaluate how well view-space knowledge learned by RGVT transfers across arbitrary graphs.
+After pretraining, frozen RGVT is applied to unseen downstream graphs, training only a lightweight predictor, with recurrent depth $L$ selected by validation accuracy.
+We use two predictors: a linear classifier and a one-hidden-layer \ac{MLP}.

-\mypar{Datasets} We largely follow prior work~\citep{zhaofully} in dataset selection and splitting.
-Pretraining is performed on the OGBN-Arxiv dataset~\citep{hu2020open} using its public split.
-For downstream evaluation, we employ 27 node-classification benchmarks covering diverse graph structures and feature specifications.
-Public splits are used when available; otherwise, we sample 20 nodes per class for training, allocate half of the remainder for validation, and use the rest for testing.
-Given a large number of benchmarks, the main paper reports results grouped by feature type.
-The full dataset list and grouping details are provided in \Cref{appendix:dataset}.
+\mypar{Datasets} We largely follow prior work~\citep{zhaofully} for dataset selection and their splitting.
+Pretraining is conducted on OGBN-Arxiv~\citep{hu2020open} using its public split, and downstream evaluation is conducted on 27 node-classification benchmarks with diverse graph structures and features.
+We use public splits when available; otherwise, we sample 20 nodes per class for training, split the remainder evenly for validation and testing.
+Due to the large number of benchmarks, results are grouped by feature type in the main paper; the full dataset list, grouping details and complete results are provided in \Cref{appendix:dataset} and \Cref{tbl:graphany_full}.

-\revised{\mypar{Selection of View Finders.} For RGVT, we use $\{\mI\} \cup \{(\mD^{-1}\mA)^k,(\mD^{-\frac{1}{2}}\mA\mD^{-\frac{1}{2}})^k\}_{k=1}^K$ as the set of view finders, where $\mD$ is the degree matrix, and consider $K \in \{1, 2, 3\}$ as a hyperparameter.
+\mypar{Selection of View Finders.} For RGVT, we use $\{\mI\} \cup \{(\mD^{-1}\mA)^k,(\mD^{-\frac{1}{2}}\mA\mD^{-\frac{1}{2}})^k\}_{k=1}^K$ as the set of view finders, where $\mD$ is the degree matrix, and consider $K \in \{1, 2, 3\}$ as a hyperparameter.
 This choice is motivated by the fact that many aggregation operations used in popular \acp{GNN} can be expressed as linear combinations of elements in this set, and are therefore realizable by linear GVT, as shown in \Cref{lem:realize_classic_agg}.
-Consequently, this set provides a rich aggregation space that the non-linear GVT can dynamically leverage.
-We present empirical analyses of the influence of the view-finder set on performance, along with guidelines for selecting candidate sets, in \Cref{appendix:view_finder_selection}.}
+We further present empirical analyses of the influence of the view-finder set on performance, along with guidelines for selecting candidate sets, in \Cref{appendix:view_finder_selection}.